 - 1. A trust is brought into existence as a result of a contract between a donor or founder and the trustees.
 The beneficiaries of a trust are designated in a deed of trust.
 Generally a distinction is made between income and capital beneficiaries.
 The estate planner may be a trustee but if the estate planner is also a beneficiary, there should be at least one independent trustee.
 The powers accorded to the trustees in the deed of trust should be such as to enable the trustees to take advantage of the tax planning opportunities afforded by a trust.
 The principal beneficiaries of a trust will be the descendants of the estate planner, including or excluding spouses. - 2.
 Under normal circumstances the estate planner will wish to avoid the payment of donations tax and so will donate only a nominal sum to the trust.
 The estate planner will lend money to the trust to enable it to purchase assets or, alternatively, the estate planner will sell assets to the trust.
 The purchase price will be a debt owing by the trust to the estate planner on loan account.
 Depending upon the requirements of the estate planner the loan may be free of interest or it may attract interest.
-If interest is charged the rate of interest should not exceed a market related rate. - 3.
-If no interest is charged on the loan accounts of beneficiaries or the interest charged is less than the official rate of interest (8% per annum until the 1st August 2017 and thereafter 7,75% per annum), the trustees of the trust are obliged to pay interest to the beneficiaries and any company which is a connected person at the official rate.
-It is anticipated that the official rate of interest will be increased to 10,25% per annum.
+If interest is charged the rate of interest should not exceed a market related rate.

+3. If no interest is charged on the loan accounts of beneficiaries or the interest charged is less than the official rate of interest (currently 7,75% per annum), the trustees of the trust are obliged to pay interest to the beneficiaries and any company which is a connected person at the official rate.
+The official rate of interest may be increased to 10,25% per annum.